nanos-world/docs/getting_started/ScriptingQuickStart.rst

    |   |   Package.toml
    Assets/

-Open your ``Index.lua`` file in any editor you want (if you don't have one, we'd recommend you try `Visual Studio Code <https://code.visualstudio.com/>`_).

-Let's start spawning some Props in your server, for that, use this code:
+Open your ``Index.lua`` file in any editor you want (if you don't have one, we'd recommend you try `Visual Studio Code <https://code.visualstudio.com/>`_) and let's start spawning some Props in your server!
+You can use the following code for that:

 .. tabs::
  .. code-tab:: lua Lua